-Pay Range: $41,288 per year or higher depending on education and experience
+Pay Range: $42,536 or higher depending on education and experience

 Full/Part Time: Full Time

-Position Summary: The Career Advising Liaison provides career education/advising to help students and alumni explore and achieve their career goals, including major exploration, preparing and competing for internships, research experiences, professional employment, and admission to graduate school, especially within their assigned college(s).
+Position Summary: The Career Advising Liaison provides career education/advising to help students and alumni explore and achieve their career goals, including major/career exploration, preparing and competing for internships, research experiences, professional employment, and admission to graduate school, especially within their assigned college(s).
 Liaisons provide a strong connection between Career Services and the college(s) and student populations they are assigned to.
 Liaisons work closely with their college's administrators, advisors, and faculty, as well as the Career Services Employer Relations team to increase connections between students and employers.
 Liaisons provide both tailored career education and advising to students and alumni from the college/student population they have been assigned to, as well as general career education/advising through Career Services.

 Physical Requirements & Working Conditions:

 Must be eligible for memberships in NACE or regional NACE associations, NCDA, and/or ICDA, or other state NCDA associations as department funding allows),

 Must be eligible to obtain certifications such as Global Career Development Facilitator (GCDF), NCC, BCC, NACE Coach Certification, CCA, CRC, LCPC, LMHC, or other counseling related programs)